Official Townland name

 PlacenamesPlacenames mentioned in this townland are :

 Field Name BookField Name Book description from 1838/1839 noted by the surveyors who produced the O.S maps originally.

-Situated in the south side of the parish.
-It is bounded on the N. by the td. of Cloghmoyne; E. by the td. of Toorard; W. by Gortbrack td.; and S. by the ph. of Killursa, in County Galway.
+This td. is situated in the north side of the parish.
+It is bounded on the N. by the td. of Garraun; E. by Bullaun td.; S. by the tds. of Kill and Moorgagagh; and W. by Carrowmore td.
+It contains 131a.
+Or.
+14p., statute measure.